ByRuBiX12/HoneyDash/README.md

 ## TFG Ingeniería Informática - UDC
 ## Computer Engineering Final Project - UDC (Spain)

-**HoneyDash** HoneyDash is more than my Final Degree Project, is the first platform ever made that simplifies and unifies several Honeypots, offering a simple way to deploy, configure and manage them through its single Dashboard.
+**HoneyDash** is more than my Final Degree Project, is the first platform ever made that simplifies and unifies several Honeypots, offering a simple way to deploy, configure and manage them through its single Dashboard.

 > **Active Development**: This project is under development as part of my final degree project.
 Many features are still being implemented.